-One of the first steps you need to take is to determine what type of bankruptcy you can file for based upon your individual set of circumstances.
+A Georgia bankruptcy lawyer can help you determine what type of bankruptcy you can file for.
+This is based on your individual set of circumstances.

-The 2005 Bankruptcy Act requires that your expenses and income both be subjected to a stringent analyzing to see if you meet the qualifications for a Georgia Chapter 7 bankruptcy, or if you should file a Georgia Chapter 13 bankruptcy.
+The 2005 Bankruptcy Act requires that your expenses and income both be subject to a stringent analysis.
+You need to meet the qualifications for a Georgia Chapter 7 bankruptcy.
+Consequently, if you do not, you should file a Georgia Chapter 13 bankruptcy.

-The bankruptcy court will examine your average income for the last six months and compare it to the median income for the state of Georgia as part of a means test.
-If your average income is higher than the median income, the rest of the means test will be performed to see if you qualify for a Georgia Chapter 7 or whether you must file a Chapter 13 bankruptcy.
+The bankruptcy court will examine your average income for the last six months.
+After that, the court compares your income to the median income for the state of Georgia as part of a means test.
+If your average income is higher than the median income, the rest of the means test will determine if you qualify for a Georgia Chapter 7.
+If you do not, then you must file a Chapter 13 bankruptcy.